Covid 19 coronavirus: Auckland Council prepares $65m hardship package for struggling ratepayers

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-He said the council is looking at ways to save money and reduce expenditure.
+Goff said the council was looking at ways to save money and reduce expenditure.

 "We've asked staff to take voluntary pay cuts, and we're conducting a review that will result in fewer jobs in our organisation in the coming months."